MarikenvdVelden/nostalgia-populism/README.md

-# Once Upon a Time:  Does Nostalgic Framing increase Populist Attitudes?
+# Once Upon a Time:  The effect of nostalgic rhetoric on Populist Radical Right support

-Online research compendium of the paper entitled _Once Upon a Time:  Does Nostalgic Framing increase Populist Attitudes?_ .
+Online research compendium of the paper entitled _Once Upon a Time:  The effect of nostalgic rhetoric on Populist Radical Right support_ .
 This repository combines the registered report, including pilot data, with the data &amp; analysis compendium.

 ## Registered Report